elsa-data/elsa-data/SECURITY.md

 ### 2. Cryptographic Failures

 We are using HTTPS protocol to protect data traffic which allows encryption between networks.
 This will prevent attackers from tapping into the network and listening to the data transmitted.
-We do not store sensitive data as part of Elsa's database and mainly store the index of particular genomic datasets.
+We do not store sensitive data as part of Elsa's database and mainly store the index for the particular genomic datasets.
 This index will contain subjectId but it does not identify a specific person.

 Known issue: For time being manifest file that researchers will have access to the manifest (as part of the release) is governed by the password set by the data custodian.
 Currently, we store passwords as it is in plain text stored in edgedDb.

 ### 3. Injection

 Most injections happen from input that is supplied by the user.
 In `Elsa` we have managed to have very minimum input fields that minimise the chance of having an injection attack.
 At the time we do not use any raw queries to EdgeDb and use [EdgeDb Client Libraries](https://www.edgedb.com/docs/clients/index) for database queries.
-The database write operation is usually taken from existing data that is stored from another database (e.g. REDCap) which is potentially safe from fire threat.

 We also have implemented `Content-Security-Policy` to protect browser from fetching or executing content that is not white-listed from the server.
 This will help preventing cross-site scripting (XSS) and injections happening in the client side.